GillesJ/python-introduction/README.md

-# Introduction: Processing Language with Python
+# Introduction to Programming with Python
 This repository contains the course files for the introductory Python course.
 This course borrows heavily from 'Python for the Humanities', a course by Folgert Karsdorp and Maarten van Gompel with modifications and contributions by Mike Kestemont, Lars Wieneke, Bart Desmet, Gilles Jacobs, and Patrick Goethals